Randwick Public School

 Support Staff

-• Learning Support Teacher: Mrs Hayley Kain provides intervention and support for students experiencing difficulties in Literacy and Numeracy.
-The Learning Support program involves small group educational programs and parents are consulted before inclusion of their child in one of these programs.
+• Learning Support Teacher: Mrs Marissa Crane provides intervention and support for students experiencing difficulties in Literacy and Numeracy.
+The Learning Support program involves small group educational programs and parents are informed before inclusion of their child in one of these programs.

 • SLSOs: School Learning Support Officers work under the direction and supervision of the classroom teacher.
 They provide assistance to students with disabilities and additional learning and support needs.
 They can provide assistance with school routines, class activities and support of students.